Morristown Apartment & Home Accident Attorney

 Premises Liability Attorneys Providing Legal Advice in New Jersey

 If you have been injured at someone’s home or apartment, you may be entitled to recovery.
 New Jersey property owners are required to maintain safe environments for invited guests.
 Everyday maintenance can prevent guests from being injured.
 If a landlord or property owner knows of a hazardous condition and does not fix it or warn against the condition, he or she may be liable for any damages or injuries caused as a result of this failure to act in a responsible manner.
 A property owner may also be liable if someone was injured because safety mechanisms were not in a place that could have prevented the accident in the first place.

-If you have been injured on another person’s property as a result of a landlord or property owner’s neglect, call The Law Offices of Michael P. Burakoff today for a free and confidential consultation.
+If you have been injured on another person’s property as a result of a landlord or property owner’s neglect, call the Morristown apartment & home accident attorneys at The Law Offices of Michael P. Burakoff today for a free and confidential consultation.
 We have experience handling these cases and have successfully obtained recoveries for clients in towns like Newton, Morristown, Hopatcong, East Hanover, Mt.
 Olive and across Northern New Jersey.